12EricB12/Orbit-Simulator/README.md

-# Orbit-Simulator
-Created for my final CS project.

 # About this program
-This is an orbital simulator program.
+This is an orbital simulator program, created for my final grade 12 CS project!
 When two objects enter another's SOI (sphere of influence), a separate animation will play that will display what would theoretically happen if the planets were to approach one another.

 # What this program can accurately predict
 1. Orbital motion of elliptical orbits